 I am a warm and thoughtful psychotherapist, counsellor, executive coach and mentor, and I work with individuals, couples, organisations and groups.
 I specialise in relationships; work and career; conflict and anger management; couples counselling; sexuality and sexual identity; childhood sexual abuse; creativity; metaphor and dreams.

-I also work with most other therapeutic issues, including self-esteem; depression; anxiety and stress; illness; bereavement, loss and grief; LGBT; and disability.
+I also work with most other therapeutic issues, including self-esteem; depression; anxiety and stress; illness; bereavement, loss and grief; LGBTQI+; and disability.

 Psychotherapy and Counselling with Kathy Gale MBACP (Accredited)